Dental Inlays and Onlays

 Dental inlays and onlays can be used to restore teeth suffering from mild or moderate tooth decay or damage.
 Depending on the extent of the damage, a full crown may not be necessary for repair.
 Inlays and onlays can be created with a few different materials.
 Most commonly, porcelain, composite resin, and gold are used.

 Unlike standard fillings, inlay and onlay procedures require two visits.
-The necessary appliance is custom made in a dental laboratory, not in office.
+The necessary appliance is custom made in a dental laboratory, not in the office.

 What is the Difference Between Inlays & Onlays?